NoelWidmer/jaine/README.md

 We will keep it that way in order to benefit from simplicity.

 ### Camera
-- Pan the camera
+- Pan the camera.

 ### Objects
-- Create & delete objects
+- Create & delete objects.

 ### Selection
-- Select & unselect one object at the time
+- Select & unselect one object at the time.
-- Transform selection
+- Transform selection:
--- Move selection along x, y or xy by using a gizmo
+    - Move selection along x, y or xy by using a gizmo.
--- Rotate selection by using a gizmo
+    - Rotate selection by using a gizmo.

 ### Coordinate System
 - Switch between global and local coordinates to alter the behaviour of some tools.

+### History (Undo/Redo)
+- Changes are recorded and can be reverted.
+- Reverted changes can be reapplied.
+Even if additional changes have been made since the revert.

 ## Authors